Anirudh-S-Kumar/CG-Notes/docs/cg/transformations.md

 </div>

-??? info "Properties of Rotation Matrix"
+!!! info "Properties of Rotation Matrix"
+    - Rows are orthogonal to each other
+    - Columns are orthogonal to each other
     - $\mathbf{R}^\top = \mathbf{R}^{-1}$
     - $\det(\mathbf{R}) = 1$